Home / Blog / AI vs Human Writing: Which Is Better?

 AI’s Writing Superpowers

-AI is like a superhero in writing speed.
-It can read tons of stuff super quickly, making writing happen in seconds or minutes.
+AI is like a superhero in terms of writing speed.
+It can read tons of stuff quickly, making writing happen in seconds or minutes.
 This helps a lot when we want things done fast.

 2. Handling Big Piles of Data

-AI is extremely fast when it comes to handling vast amounts of information.
+AI is extremely fast at handling vast amounts of information.
 It can find the important stuff way quicker than we can.
 This is like having a superpower when it comes to understanding things from a lot of data.

 3. No Human Biases